heattard/geo-python/source/exercises/set-up-github.md

 6. I will receive an email inviting me to the repository.
 Once I accept, I will have access to your repo.
 This is how I will see your completed exercises.

 ## Exercise 4 - Set up SSH with github
+These directions are based on [these github directions to generate a key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [these directions to add teh SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
+1. In your terminal past this text: `ssh-keygen -t ed25519 -C "your_email@example.com"`

+2. When you are promted to "Enter a file in which to save the key", you can press **Return** to accept the default file location

+3. At the prompt, type a secure passphrase **do NOT leave this empty**

+4. Copy the SSH public key to your clipboard by copying this into your terminal `more ~/.ssh/id_ed25519.pub` and highlighting and copying the output

+5. In the upper-right corner of any page on GitHub click your profile photo, then click **Settings**

+6. In the "Access" section of the sideboar, click **SSH and GPG keys**

+7. Click **New SSH key** or **Add SSH key**

+8. In the "Title" field type "WaC server"

+9. For the type of key select "Authentication"

+10. In the "Key" field paste the public key you copied from the terminal

+11. Click **Add SSH** key

+12. If prompted, confirm access to your account on GitHub

 ## Exercise 5 - Connect your github repo to the Wac Server
 1. Navigate to your `geo-python` repo